Unibake has an annual footprint of 823,000 tons CO2e (baseline:2019).

-It’s interesting that 89% of these total emissions derive from scope 3 - emissions that we do not control - and that the raw materials we use in our products (flour, seeds, butter, palm oil, vegetable oils, eggs and so forth) count for no less than 62% of those emissions.
+It’s interesting that 91% of these total emissions derive from scope 3 - emissions that we do not control.
+The raw materials we use in our products (flour, seeds, butter, palm oil, vegetable oils, eggs and so forth) count for 62% of those emissions.

 This is an example of how we strongly benefit from the Field to Fork value chain that we are part of.